 The Company's Code of Conduct, which applies to all employees, executive officers, and directors, requires that any potential conflict of interest be either avoided or fully disclosed.
 The Company defines "related party" transaction as any transaction or series of related transactions in excess of \$120,000 in which the Company is a party and in which a "related person" had, has, or will have direct or indirect material interest.
 Each year, the Company requires its directors and executive officers to disclose any transactions with the Company in which they or their immediate family members had, have or will have a material interest.
 The Audit Committee reviews any reported transactions related to directors or executive officers and takes appropriate action.
 A related party transaction is approved or ratified only if the Audit Committee determines that it is not inconsistent with the best interests of the Company and its stockholders.
-There were no related person transactions requiring approval or ratification during fiscal 2022.
+Since the beginning of fiscal 2023, there have been no related person transactions requiring approval, ratification or disclosure pursuant to Item 404 of Regulation S-K.